Questions to Ask a Web Developer When Building a New Website

 What they need from you

-Although some designers and developers are happy to have free reign with their projects, your site needs to reflect your business.
+Although some designers and developers are happy to have free rein with their projects, your site needs to reflect your business.
 So unless you are working with an in-house developer—or someone who just happens to be very familiar with your business—you’ll need to provide them with some basic information.

 This should include your logos, color scheme, and the images you want on your site.
 And unless you are working with an agency that also offers copywriting, you’ll need to write out the text, too.